IBNBlank/Python-Repository/README.md

 # Introduction

-*In this repository, you can see projects about python.*
+*In this repository, you can see projects of python.*